 For decades, claims organizations pursued speed, accuracy and empathy, but often had to settle for just two of the three.

 Traditional automation (Robotic Process Automation (RPA), Optical Character Recognition (OCR), rules engines) delivered efficiency but struggled with unstructured data and judgment.
 Today, Gen AI and Agentic AI are breaking through those limits.
-Instead of just “pushing paper faster,” these technologies can reason, write, summarize and orchestrate workflows across multiple systems.
+Instead of just “pushing paper faster,” AI in claims management can reason, write, summarize and orchestrate workflows across multiple systems.

 The question for leaders is no longer if these technologies matter.
 It’s how fast they can be layered into existing hyperautomation frameworks.